Table of contents

 His particular area of the country isn’t known for bumper crops of anything, except the occasional bloom of rats or mosquitoes.
 Yet year after year Harry’s bees pack away impressive quantities of blue ribbon clover honey.
 How is this possible?

 Within weeks, well-groomed sidewalks and headstones are awash in clover.
 As soon as it blooms, his honey bees tend the blossoms, working tirelessly to collect, dry, and cap the precious nectar.
-Harry is truly the Johnny Appleseed of clover honey.
+Harry embodies the Johnny Appleseed of clover honey.

 What is Ethical Beekeeping?